ofiwg/libfabric/man/fi_peer.3.md

 restrictions on peer transfers, such as whether memory registration is required, maximum message sizes, data and completion ordering semantics, and so forth.
-If the importing provider cannot meet these restrictions, it must fail the fi_endpoint2() call.
+If the importing provider cannot meet these restrictions, it must fail the fi_endpoint() call.

 The peer_ops field contains callbacks from the main provider into the peer and is used to report the completion (success or failure) of peer initiated data transfers.
-The callback functions defined in struct fi_ops_transfer_peer must be set by the peer provider before returning from the fi_endpoint2() call.
+The callback functions defined in struct fi_ops_transfer_peer must be set by the peer provider before returning from the fi_endpoint() call.
 Actions that the peer provider can take from within the completion callbacks are most unrestricted, and can include any of the following types of operations: initiation of additional data transfers, writing events to the owner's CQ or EQ, and memory